-For the 2020/21 academic year, I will be co-ordinating the module CSC371 Advanced Object Oriented Programming.
-All course materials will be available via Canvas.
+For the 2020/21 academic year, I will be co-ordinating the module CSC371 Advanced Object Oriented Programming, which runs in Teaching Block 2.
+All course materials will be available on the Canvas course.

 In the past at the University of Nottingham, I assisted with the teaching of a number of modules including ethnography and design, binary arithmetic and logic, Java (advanced), C/C++ (advanced), Python (introductory), and Android (advanced).